iamkirankumaryadav/Library/AI/Natural Language Processing.md

 <h3 name="ner">Name Entity Recognition</h3>

 1. NER deals with identifying and classifying named entities (words) in text and assigning labels (categories).
-2. Categories like People (Name of the individual), Organizations (Companies, WHO), Locations (Country, City), Dates, Times, and Money.
+2. Categories like Person (Name of the individual), Organizations (Companies, WHO), Locations (Country, City), Dates, Times, and Money.
 3. This helps to extract important information automatically from large amount of text data.
 Saves time and effort.
-4. Helps organize and structure information, making it easier to analyze and understand.
+4. Helps organize the unstructured data into structured information, making it easier to analyze and understand.
 5. NER extracts information from the text data, it helps to understand relationships and context.
-6. e.g. Narendra Modi (Person) visited Bangalore (Location) in March (Month) 2024 (Year).
+6. e.g. `Narendra Modi (Person)` visited `Bangalore (Location)` in `March (Month)` `2024 (Year)`
+7. Applications: Content categorization, question answering, improving search engine accuracy, and understanding queries.

 ![NER](Image/NER.png)